 The Faculty Spotlight highlights Graduate School of Education faculty members throughout the academic year.
 Each spotlight includes the research interests, scholarly accomplishments, and academic courses taught by the highlighted faculty member.

-Department of Educational Leadership and Policy
+Department of Library and Information Studies

-477 Baldy Hall
+536 Baldy Hall

 Jianqiang Wang earned his B.S. in applied physics from Xi’an Jiaotong University (China) and his M.S. in information science from the Institute of Scientific and Technical Information of China.
 After completing a one-year postgraduate exchange program at the University of Maryland, he worked on building the first-generation Chinese Web search engines at the Wanfang Data Company (Beijing).
 He returned to College Park, Maryland for his Ph.D. in library and information services.
 He also served as a graduate research assistant (1998–2005) and a postdoctoral faculty research associate at the University of Maryland Institute for Advanced Computer Studies.
 Dr. Wang joined the UB faculty in Fall 2006.